pizzadotdoggo/pizzadotdoggo/README.md

 <details>
   <summary>☆General☆</summary>

 ★ Playing Ponytown 24/7

+★ If ya see me sitting around you are welcome to say hi ^^

 ★ If you see me sitting with someone on pony town, It is most likely one of my close friends ^^

 ★ I **love** stars!!

 ★ If I don't respond/INT on Ponytown I am most likely offtab feel free to W2I **unless** stated otherwise or if another statement in my ponies name is contrary!

 ★ Also C+H if ya want